 That the blessed and only ruler will make manifest at the proper time, the King of kings and Lord of lords.
 (1 Timothy 6:15)

 Many of us have asked this question.
-The poster used it for evidence that God doesn’t really exist, because we humans continue to follow our own paths.
+She used it for evidence that God doesn’t really exist, because we humans continue to follow our own paths.

 Let’s put this in human perspective.
 How many times have plans been made and outcomes all but assured?
 Then someone who was part of the plan didn’t follow the plan.
 They chose to exercise their free-choice and go their own way.
 Now your ending is changed, delayed.